The Fourth Operation

 Again we need another coefficient and turn to finding the Taylor expansion of es(x), first in powers of (x – u) and then in powers of s.

 where t is the fractional part of s.
-Thus as before e’s(u) = 1 when s is a whole number and we impose the condition that this holds for all s.
+Thus as before es’(u) = 1 when s is a whole number and the same proof as before shows this is true for all real s.

 where n and t are the integral and fractional parts of s respectively.
-Thus when s is a whole number e’’s(u) = s r and we impose the condition that this holds for all s.
+Thus when s is a whole number es’’(u) = s r and a similar proof as before shows this holds for all real s.

 and if, as before, we know just c2 we can determine the others.
-Comparing the two series for es(x), as when b = e (and r = 1) shows that the second order coefficient in the power expansion of Φ(x) is ½ r.Thus we haveΦ(x) = 1/2
+An argument similar to the one before shows that the second-order coefficient in the power expansion of Φ(x) is ½ r.Thus we haveΦ(x) = 1/2

 r